molecule-generator-collection/ChemTSv3/README.md

 - `TPSAFilter`: Excludes molecules whose topological polar surface area (TPSA) falls outside the range [`min`, `max`].
 (Default: [0, 140])
 - `WeightFilter`: Excludes molecules whose molecular weight falls outside the range [`min`, `max`].
 (Default: [0, 500])

+**Misc**
+- `KnownListFilter`: Excludes molecules that are contained in the key column of the input CSV file(s), and overrides their reward with the corresponding value from the reward column.
+(CSV files from generation results can be used directly.)

 Filters can also be specified using `filters` argument of transitions that inherit from `TemplateTransition` (e.g. `GBGATransition`, `SMIRKSTransition`, `ChatGPTTransition`) to directly exclude molecules from child nodes.

 </details>